jquintanilla4/HF-transformers2replicate/readme.md

-# HF Transformer Models to Replicate
+# HF Transformers Models to Replicate

 This is a template/guide to push a model from Hugging Face to Replicate.